Techtonica/curriculum/javascript/restaurant recommender/RestaurantRecommender - part1.md

 ### Overview

-In this project, you'll build a Restaurant Recommender System that will help you practice Object Oriented Programming using JavaScript.
-This should take a maximum of 3 hours.
+In this project, you'll develop a Restaurant Recommender System to sharpen your Object-Oriented Programming skills in JavaScript.
+You should allocate no more than 3 hours to complete this task.

 ### Context

 - Object Oriented Programming (OOP) is a popular style of programming that is oftentimes adopted for Backend Code Organization.
 - OOP enables
-  - Readability (esp in a large code base)
+  - Readability (especially in a large code base)
   - Function abstraction
   - Easier testing
 - Displaying Object Oriented Programming Skills in an interview is extremely impressive, and shows your ability to design and organize systems.